vikingdata/articles/linux/vm/DOING/Linux_dev_under_VirtualBox_part2.md

        * Create cluster
        * Save and generate password
            *  Save your password in buttercup.
        * Save cert by following commands.
+I have not figured out how to get the cert if you don't get it now.
            * I suggest you save the contents of the cert file in Buttercup.
+	   * Get cert file and also save it to buttercup
+	       * ex: curl --create-dirs -o $HOME/.postgresql/root.crt 'https://cockroachlabs.cloud/clusters/f701d3fa-dee0-XXXXXXXXX/cert'
        * Copy connection string
            * Select "Parameters ONLY:
 	   * Save cert as a not in buttercup.